Maryland Dog Bite & Animal Attack Attorneys

 Why Do You Need a Animal Incident Attorney in Maryland?

-Maryland Code, Courts and Judicial Proceedings § 3-1901 creates a rebuttable presumption that the dog’s owner knew or should have known the dog had vicious or dangerous propensities — effectively flipping the burden of proof in the plaintiff’s favor.
-The owner can rebut by showing they did not know and could not reasonably have known of the dog’s propensities.
-Maryland is one of only four jurisdictions still applying pure contributory negligence — any plaintiff fault, even 1%, bars recovery.
-The combination of plaintiff-friendly § 3-1901 and harsh contributory negligence creates unique tactical considerations.
-Most claims are paid through homeowner’s or renter’s insurance.
-Maryland has an equine-activity statute (Md.
+Two rules pull Maryland dog-bite cases in opposite directions, and your attorney has to win both fights.
+The first works for you: Maryland Code, Courts and Judicial Proceedings § 3-1901 creates a rebuttable presumption that the owner knew or should have known the dog had vicious or dangerous propensities, effectively flipping the burden of proof onto the owner.
+To escape it, the owner must show they did not know — and could not reasonably have known — about the dog's propensities.
+The second rule works against you: Maryland remains one of only four jurisdictions applying pure contributory negligence, under which any plaintiff fault, even 1%, bars recovery entirely.
+Adjusters know this, which is why "provocation" and "you approached the dog" theories show up in nearly every claim.
+Most settlements are paid by homeowner's or renter's insurance, not the owner personally.
+Horse injuries run through a separate equine-activity statute (Md.
 Code Cts. & Jud.
 Proc. § 5-1201).
-An attorney enforces § 3-1901, defeats contributory-negligence arguments, and pursues the homeowner’s carrier.
+A Maryland attorney presses the § 3-1901 presumption, dismantles the contributory-negligence narrative before it takes hold, and forces the homeowner's carrier to pay full value.

 When Do You Need a Animal Incident Attorney in Maryland?